CrossTheRoadElec/Phoenix6-Documentation/source/docs/hardware-reference/talonfx/improving-performance-with-current-limits.rst

 .. important:: Supply limits are not functional in torque based control modes.
 Use the ``PeakForwardTorqueCurrent`` and ``PeakReverseTorqueCurrent`` configs instead.

 Supply current is the current drawn from the battery.
-As a result, limiting supply current can be useful to prevent fuses from resetting and breakers from tripping, as well as to improve the longevity of the battery.
+As a result, limiting supply current can be useful to prevent breakers from tripping, as well as to improve the longevity of the battery.

 .. tip:: Since stator current limits also limit supply current, it is often not necessary to enable both limits.